Freedom (Beyoncé song): Live performances

+2016

+Formation World Tour

-"Freedom" is part of the set list of The Formation World Tour with the first performance taking place in Miami at the Marlins Park on April 27, 2016.
-The song was performed during the concert's last act, in a large pool of water on the tour's secondary B-stage.
-Beyoncé and her dancers perform a choreographed dance, splashing in the water.
+"Freedom" was part of the set list of The Formation World Tour, with the first performance taking place in Miami at the Marlins Park on April 27, 2016.
+The song was performed during the concert's closing act, in a large pool of water on the tour's secondary B-stage.
+Beyoncé and her dancers performed a choreographed dance, splashing in the water.